obweix/obweix/README.md

 - 👋 Hi, I’m @obweix
 - 👀 I’m interested in c++
-- 🌱 I’m currently learning QT
+- 🌱 I’m currently learning Qt

 <!---
 obweix/obweix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.